-A significant difference between happy and unhappy couples is that happy couples reconnect quickly while the unhappy ones do not.
-Relationship expert John Gottman calls these small actions that reunite, repair attempts.
+A significant difference between happy and unhappy couples is that happy couples reconnect quickly, while unhappy ones do not.
+Relationship expert John Gottman calls these small actions that reunite repair attempts.
 They can be as simple as a soft smile, a kind word, or a gentle touch.
 Having different opinions about money is healthy and normal.
 After all, if the two of you were exactly the same, then one of you wouldn’t be necessary.
 The important thing is that afterward, the two of you reconnect fast!

 Tiny habits are powerful because their impact compounds over time.
 So, what tiny financial success habits do you already have in place?

 108. What new financial success habits would you like to build in the future?